sarahliz24/AYA-Teen-Room/README.md

 ## Profile Page

 The user then goes to the profile page to complete their user profile.
 Help text is present to guide the user, and required fields are starred.
 User is warned if errors in form.
 User gets success message when successfully completed, then redirected to the home page as a logged in user.
+The user must enter their medical id - this must be 7 digits or get an erroe message.  helper text is present to prompt user as to where to find their medical id, and how long it is.

 <details><summary>Profile Page</summary>
     <img src="readme_assets/profile.jpg">